 - How active you are

-Assuming you went off the rails and ate nothing but carbohydrates, by merely fasting for 24-36 hours, you would begin to start producing ketones.
+Assuming you went off the rails and ate nothing but carbohydrates, by merely fasting for 24-36 hours, ketones production would be elevated.

 The liver can hold approximately ~100 grams of carbohydrates.
 Assuming we have refilled the liver, then getting back into ketosis would be a matter of depleting that ~100 grams of carbohydrates.